pavitra-kanagaraj/ERA5_temp/README.md

 # ERA5 Weather-Inflation Analysis

 ## Overview
 This project computes the temperature shock for India using ERA5 reanalysis dataset.
+Temperature shock is defined as the monthly temperature deviation from its past five-year average

 ## Data
 - **Source:** ERA5 Reanalysis Data (from ECMWF)